Bollack/wikipedia-article-search/README.md

 # wikipedia-article-search
 An implementation for solving the use case of obtaining a word count out of Wikipedia articles.
 It uses a local ES cluster within one docker container to store the wikipedia articles and process them there.
+The docker image used is obtained from [sebp](https://hub.docker.com/r/sebp/elk/) and the latest image version is used.

 # Requirements
  - Docker.